 Zoo Academy includes a team of teachers in social studies, math, English, and science who work closely with Zoo staff to design inquiry-based curriculum.
 Together, they leverage the Zoo’s resources and animal collection to offer diverse and enriching learning experiences that bring classroom goals to life.

-Contact our Education Department at (402) 738-2092 or [email protected] to find out if your school district participates.
+Contact our Education Department at (402) 738-2092 or [email protected] if you have any questions.

 By integrating STEM education with real-world experiences, Zoo Academy creates valuable opportunities for students and strengthens collaboration between schools and the Zoo.